 President Bush, speaking at the Leon Sullivan Summit in Washington on June 20, 2002, announced a new Africa Education Initiative.
 The President promised to double U.S. aid for education in the region, bringing total spending to \$200 million over the next five years.
 The President also announced that he would visit Africa in 2003.
-As noted above, Africa will also benefit if two other Bush initiatives win approval: the Global AIDS Initiative, announced by the President in his State of the Union Message on January 28, 2003, and the Millennium Challenge Account (see below).
+As noted above, Africa will also benefit from the Global AIDS Initiative, announced by the President in his State of the Union Message on January 28, 2003, and the Millennium Challenge Account (see below).